Jonathan began collecting Rescue Heroes in 1998, and he continues to keep abreast of all things related to the franchise.

 The Banned Episode

 One episode from season two of the animated series that aired in the summer of 2001 was called Terror in the Tower and focused on a pair of twin skyscrapers that were on fire.
 Naturally this was too close for comfort to what happened in real life only a couple of months later on September 11th, so the episode was pulled from airing in reruns and was also excluded, along with its sister episode that aired in the same block, from volumes 3 and 4 of the Adventure Collection DVD series that comprised the rest of the second season.
-After sufficient time had passed, the episode was reintroduced into syndication on Cartoon Network under the new title, "High Anxiety", and it was also included in a series of ten promotional DVD's in 2010 that included all episodes except for two from the third season.
-Today, the only place you can buy all episodes of the TV series in one place is as a digital copy on iTunes.
+After sufficient time had passed, the episode was reintroduced into syndication on Cartoon Network under the new title, "High Anxiety," and it was also included in a series of ten promotional DVDs in 2010 that included all episodes except for two from the third season.
+More recently, the complete original series can be purchased on iTunes or streamed on Tubi TV.

 The Shelved Movie

 Rescue Heroes: The Movie was released for one week only at some Lowe's theaters and released direct to VHS and DVD on Tuesday, November 18th, 2003.
-The top of the package bore the tantalizing slogan, "Starring in their FIRST full-length feature!" — but any second feature was not to be.
-Although a movie was planned for the following year, 2004, to be based on the Robotz toy line, it was cancelled.
-The storyline still survives in a comic book entitled, "Rescue Heroes Robotz to the Rescue".
+The top of the package bore the tantalizing slogan, "Starring in their FIRST full-length feature!" —but any second feature was not to be.
+Although a movie was planned for the following year, 2004, to be based on the Robotz toy line, it was canceled.
+The storyline still survives in a comic book entitled, "Rescue Heroes Robotz to the Rescue."

 There are over 100 individual team members.
-Out of them the vast majority are men, followed by dozens of animals and robots, but only three women: Wendy Waters, Ariel Flyer and Maureen Biologist.
-It might be argued that there is a fourth female, Mako the shark, as initial packaging refers to her as Maureen's "great white girlfriend", while later versions refer to Mako as a "he".
+Out of them the vast majority are men, followed by dozens of animals and robots, but during the franchise's original run there were only three women: Wendy Waters, Ariel Flyer, and Maureen Biologist.
+It might be argued that there was a fourth female, Mako the shark, as initial packaging refers to her as Maureen's "great white girlfriend," while later versions refer to Mako as a "he."
 It is also unknown whether or not Ariel's robot E-Ject has feminine programming.
+When Rescue Heroes returned in 2019, two more women were added, Sandy O'Shin and Sky Justice, and two more for the following year's lineup.